JigarGosalia/MetS-and-fNIRS-source-data/README.md

-This is the data source for the metabolci syndrome, fNIRS, and cognition study
+This is the data source for the metabolic syndrome, fNIRS, and cognition study